Chihurumnanya/Build_It_Bigger/README.md

 License
 ------

-> Copyright 2018 Chihurumnanya NWanevu
+> Copyright 2018 Chihurumnanya Nwanevu
 > Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 > http://www.apache.org/licenses/LICENSE-2.0